-- 3. This report - Outlines the background to the Hampshire Approach practice framework - Describes the key elements of the Approach - Summarises a recent stock-take of how the Approach has been embedded into practice - Describes the development plan for the coming year - Identifies how the Approach improves the experience of and impact on children in our care.
+- 3. This report - Outlines the background to the Hampshire Approach practice framework - Describes the key elements of the Approach - Summarises a recent stock-take of how the Approach has been embedded into practice - Describes the development plan for the coming year - Identifies how the Approach improves the experience of and impact on children and families.